-- 3.24 Para 47 of the NPPF requires planning authorities to set out a housing implementation strategy for the full range of housing, describing how they will maintain delivery of a five-year supply of housing land to meet their housing target. - 3.25 Policies within the Core Strategy will enable the delivery of a range of housing types and tenures.
-Policy CS4: Housing Mix seeks a mix of housing to meet the needs of all in the community and Policy CS 6: Affordable Housing introduces a lower threshold for provision of affordable housing which should lead to increased delivery of affordable homes.
-The new Berkshire Strategic Housing Market Assessment (SHMA) will provide an assessment of the housing needs and demands in the wider housing market area. - 3.26 The five year supply of housing land will be maintained through: - Delivery of homes on the strategic sites allocated in the Core Strategy.
+3.25 Para 47 of the NPPF requires planning authorities to set out a housing implementation strategy for the full range of housing, describing how they will maintain delivery of a five-year supply of housing land to meet their housing target.

+3.26 Policies within the Core Strategy will enable the delivery of a range of housing types and tenures.
+Policy CS4: Housing Mix seeks a mix of housing to meet the needs of all in the community and Policy CS 6: Affordable Housing sets out the thresholds for provision of affordable housing.
+The Berkshire Strategic Housing Market Assessment (SHMA) provides an assessment of the housing needs and demands in the wider housing market area.

+3.27 The five year supply of housing land will be maintained through:

+- Delivery of homes on the strategic sites allocated in the Core Strategy.
 These will continue to deliver housing throughout the remainder of the plan period and beyond. - Approval of applications for housing which are in accordance with the development plan. - Adoption of the Housing Site Allocations DPD which will allocate additional sites for housing, including on greenfield land adjacent to the settlements within the settlement hierarchy set out in the Core Strategy. - Regular updates of the Strategic Housing Land Availability Assessment (SHLAA) which will identify and assess the developability of potential housing sites. - Monitoring of windfall permissions and completions to update the evidence relating to the windfall allowance.